 3.4 Discussion and Conclusions

 The induction of diapause protects insects from unfavorable environmental changes and for many insects, once diapause begins metabolic activity is fueled by stored nutrition.
 In European corn borer, there exists at least two different diapause genotypes, each with differences in regulating the response to the environmental cues used to trigger diapause, the physiological changes associated with induction of diapause, and most notably the duration of diapause.
-My research leverages between-strain genetic variation in diapause duration O. nubilalis to test the hypothesis that diapause length is indirectly associated with nutrition stores.
+My research leverages between-strain genetic variation in diapause duration in O. nubilalis to test the hypothesis that diapause length is indirectly associated with nutrition stores.
 Eventually, climate change is expected to cause summer temperatures to expand and fall and winter temperatures to rise.
 Warmer fall temperatures could increase metabolic activity and possibly reduce lipid stores during diapause preparations and/or drain lipid stores during diapause before the onset of winter.
-Previous to my current study, diapause programming among European corn borers collected from maize fields in October has been correlated with increased lipid accumulation (Vukašinović et al., 2013).
+Prior to my current study, diapause programming among European corn borers collected from maize fields in October has been correlated with increased lipid accumulation (Vukašinović et al., 2013).
 Measurements of lipid stores from the fat body and hemolymph showed larvae preparing for diapause accumulated more lipids compared to non-diapause larvae (Vukašinović et al., 2013).
 These results show a clear association between nutrition accumulation ahead of diapause however, they do not account data do not the relationship between diapause length and lipid accumulation

-In my study, diapause programming and diapause length were tested to determine the degree to which diapause length could be associated with increases in lipid accumulation.
 I found that when long-diapause genotype larvae are programmed for diapause lipid storage increases store more lipids than short-diapause genotype larvae and non-diapause larvae.

 Similar results were recorded in the Burnet moth (Zygaena trifolii (Esper)) by Wipking et al. (1995).
 These researchers reared larvae in diapause programming conditions and non-diapause conditions at 4 different temperatures then compared lipid stores between non-diapause and diapause programmed larvae.
-Larvae programmed for diapause were observed to have a increase in lipid stores in compared to larvae not programmed for diapause (Wipking et al., 1995).
+Larvae programmed for diapause were observed to have a 2.5-fold increase in lipid stores in compared to larvae not programmed for diapause (Wipking et al., 1995).
 Nutrition storage prior to the onset of diapause has repeatedly been shown to be a pivotal step in diapause preparation and this result has been demonstrated across a number of taxa (Adkisson et al., 1963; Mitchell and Briegel, 1989).
-As fall temperatures increase, the degree to which these stores are accumulated in preparation for diapause may be compromised by the higher metabolic rates in fall.
+As fall temperatures increase, the degree to which these stores are accumulated in preparation for diapause may be compromised by the higher metabolic rates.
 Similarly, warmer temperatures during diapause in winter could prematurely drain stored energy causing insects to die during diapause or come out of diapause the next spring without sufficient reserves to restart their lifecycle, including dispersing, mating, and reproducing.